Cipriani charged with nightclub assault

 England rugby international Danny Cipriani has been charged with common assault after an incident at a Jersey nightclub.

-The Gloucester star was arrested in the early hours of Wednesday on Mulcaster Street in St Helier.
+The Gloucester fly-half was arrested in the early hours of Wednesday on Mulcaster Street in St Helier.

 Police said he had been charged with common assault, larceny, assault on police, resisting arrest and being disorderly on licensed premises.